get_device_identifiers

 From the tool's definition Tool retrieves device identifiers (IMEI, serial, etc.) for forensic tracking with no modification or deletion of data.
 The verb 'get' and phrase 'acquire data' in server description indicate a read-only operation.

-PolicyLayer is an MCP gateway — it sits between your AI agents and Android Forensics ADB MCP Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for get_device_identifiers:
+PolicyLayer is an MCP gateway: it sits between your AI agents and Android Forensics ADB MCP Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For get_device_identifiers, this is the rule to start with:

-} get_device_identifiers is read-only, so it stays allowed — but everything else on the server is denied unless you say otherwise.
+get_device_identifiers is read-only, so it stays allowed.
+Everything else on the server is denied unless you say otherwise.

 Get all device identifiers for forensic tracking (IMEI, serial, etc.).
 It is categorised as a Read tool in the Android Forensics ADB MCP Server MCP Server, which means it retrieves data without modifying state.